fjvallarino/monomer/tasks.md

   - Remember use case for containerStyleOnMerge (scroll size, but can't replicate)
     - Using it makes everything painfully slow
     - Most likely related to focus of nested components.
 Maybe filtering move/hover out is enough?
+    - Now fixed, but still need to test old use cases work fine
+  - Scroll wheel rate should be configurable, or even depend on content size
   - Create Keystroke component (shortcuts and general key handling like Esc for dialog)
   - Create Tooltip component.
 It just wraps a given component and draws the tooltip with renderOverlay
   - Create Theme widget to override global theme